 Exemptions Limited for CCVs

 Unlike the many exemptions afforded to certain types of charities from charitable solicitation registration (e.g. religious organizations, educational institutions, hospitals, etc.), there are very limited exemptions applicable to CCVs.
-The state of Washington statutorily exempts CCVs from filing, last year Maine suspended most of the registration and reporting requirements for CCVs and there are other narrow exemptions that vary by state (e.g. a charity exempt from charitable registration in Massachusetts is also exempt from filing Form 10B – Addendum to Registration Statement to be Filed by Commercial Co-venturers).
+The state of Washington statutorily exempts CCVs from filing, in 2013 Maine suspended most of the registration and reporting requirements for CCVs and there are other narrow exemptions that vary by state (e.g. a charity exempt from charitable registration in Massachusetts is also exempt from filing Form 10B – Addendum to Registration Statement to be Filed by Commercial Co-venturers).

 Part 2 of this article will discuss required disclosures for charitable sales promotions.
 It will also address concerns related to the possible loss of tax exempt status that can result from these promotions as well as “best practices” that can help charities and CCVs avoid problems.

 NJ 45:17A‐20